fmmendo/fmmendo.github.io/resume.md

 	<li>Development done in C# using XAML and MVVM.
 Continuous Integration using Bamboo, JIRA, and MSTest, with a Scrum Approach.</li>
 </ul>
 <h3>Software Developer | Arkk Solutions <span style="font-size: small; color: #aaaaaa;">February 2012 – September 2013
-London, United Kingdom</span></span></h3>
+London, United Kingdom</span></h3>
 <ul>
-	<li>Responsible for the development and maintenance of the company's iXBRL Add-In for MS Word and Excel.
-Added new features, improved performance and user experience, added support for new taxonomies, implemented a new, more versatile, licensing system.</li>
+	<li>Responsible for the development of the company's regulatory reporting software.</li>
-	<li>Developed utilities that automated document tagging on a Sharepoint server, and tools to text iXBRL output against submission servers and integrated them into the add-in.</li>
+	<li>Increased performance and reduced memory usage of key functionalities.</li>
-	<li>Development done in .NET using C#, XAML, MVVM, TPL, XML, LINQ, Interop and VSTO.
-Coninuous integration using TargetProcess with a Kanban approach.</li>
+	<li>Implemented a more versatile licensing system, and added new features and utilities as pat of the effort to expand to new markets.</li>
 </ul>
 <h3>Programmer Analyst | Indra <span style="font-size: small; color: #aaaaaa;">June 2011 – December 2011
 Lisbon, Portugal</span></h3>